 Dr Eckerton believes, “When we look at what has worked in other countries and the evidence in this report, we need to look at ways to advance partnership development in schools and empower parents equipping them with tools to best help their children.
 In that way, we will all benefit from a stronger educational program in Australia.”

-At Redtick Education, we’ve created a tool that we believe empowers parents to help their children with their study routines at home.
+At Red Tick Education, we’ve created a tool that we believe empowers parents to help their children with their study routines at home.
 Once their children reach high school, I think many parents are apprehensive about how best to help their kids because much of the content is new or foreign to them.
-The tools that we have literally bring everyone to the same page, their own individualized planner.
+The tools that we provide bring everyone to the same page – their own individualized planner.

 Red Tick Education planning tools help the school to communicate expectations and provide an opportunity for parents to become actively involved at home without the tension that normally accompanies discussions about study and homework.
 Once a planner is completed for the term, there is no hassle if the Internet drops out or the phone batteries go flat!
 The planner needs no batteries and there is something to be said for physically writing down one’s goals and plans.